porn-processor/pp/README.md

 # pp FEATURES:
 * Fully configurable from external files with the hopes you don't need to edit the script.
-* Delete unwanted files; e.g. RARBG\_DO\_NOT\_MIRROR.exe
+* Delete unwanted files; e.g. RARBG\_DO\_NOT\_MIRROR.exe (R.I.P.
+RARBG!)
-* Strip files of scene "tagging," e.g. remove `.XXX.1080p.MP4-KTR` from file names, as well as replacing the copyright and comment tags with " ".
+* Strip files of scene "tagging," e.g. strip `.XXX.1080p.MP4-KTR` from file names, as well as replacing the copyright and comment tags with " ".
 (Sorry scene peeps, we still love and thank you but don't appreciate the vandalism of the files.)
 * Rename parts of files; e.g. `btra` to `BigTitsRoundAsses`
+* Extract videos from RAR and ZIP files for processing.
+* Rename MV4 files to MP4.
+(Yes MV4 is a better naming convention but MP4 is much more prevalent.)
 * Remux AVI, MKV, MOV, TS, and WMV files to MP4.
 (Yes MKV is arguably a better format than MP4, but it's also a pain in the ass to add metadata to. exiftool is universally available but basically only supports MP4 files and minimally tagging them.
-Taggers with more features are not as easy to install into containers.)
+CLI taggers with more features are not readily available or as easy to install into containers.)
 * Tag files with metadata.
 (Album field for collections in Plex and other media servers.); e.g. `ExxxtraSmall`. `Porn` is added as the genre to all MP4 files.
 * Prepend files with the tag; i.e. `BangBus - 22.03.16.Sisi.Pesos.mp4` (Don't forget to strip "bangbus.")
 Not recommended when using PhoenixAdult Agent with PMS.
-* Convert to lower case.
+* Convert all files to lower or upper case.
 This dramatically helps avoid dupes.
 * Dupe checking.
-Can move dupes to designated folder for validation or they can be deleted.
-Original files can be overwritten with files using nextgen codecs such has HEVC/x265/h265/av1/vp9.
+Can delete dupes or move to holding area for inspection.
+* Upgrade/Replace existing files with new versions of higher or lower resolution or encoded using nextgen codecs (HEVC/x265/h265/av1/vp9).
 * Move processed files to library location. **NOTE:** Files/directories that are not processed, i.e. non-video files are left in their original download location.
-MP4 files without a defined destination will be kept in a holding area.
+MP4 and MKV files without a defined destination will be kept in a holding area.
 * Clean up processed torrent download directories by moving or deleting them after processing.
+* Run an additional custom script (you write it) for additional processing not done by pp.
-* Announcements of main functions running, success, failure, and not applicable viewable in the logs.
+* Announcements of all features running, success, failure, and not applicable viewable in the logs.

 # REQUIREMENTS: